 How Does it Work?

 If you are a beginner to Raspberry Pi, I recommend reading this Basic Linux Commands tutorial.
-You can also use our free eBook to learn how to setup the pi and Raspbian OS.
+You can also use our free eBook to learn how to set up the Pi and the Raspbian OS.
 The Raspberry Pi home automation system uses client and server side python scripts.
 These can communicate with each other through IBM’s IoTF platform.
 This whole Internet of Things project can be divided into two parts:

 Sending Commands to the Raspberry Pi